 Stores and Warehouses

-We have a big responsibility, but also a big opportunity, to reduce the environmental impact of our more than 1,500 stores.
+We have a big responsibility, but also a big opportunity, to reduce the environmental impact of our stores.
 We’re always looking for ways to improve, from equipping stores and warehouses with solar panels, using LED lighting both inside and out, and installing efficient HVAC systems, to phasing out high global warming potential refrigerants in our refrigeration compressors.
-In fact, all of our new stores have been equipped with all LED lighting since 2015.
+In fact, our new stores have been equipped with all LED lighting since 2015.
 We carefully design our stores, warehouse and administration buildings and use materials to meet leading global green building standards.

 At our California regional headquarters and warehouse, 8,208 solar panels were installed.
 The system powers approximately 70 percent of the warehouse’s utilities.
 All of our stores within California with viable roofs will have solar panels.